farkon00/cont/learn-cont/04-binds.md

 # Binds

-Binds are a way to give a name to value.
-Bindings are immutable and can only be changed after they go out of the scope.
+Binds are a way to give a name to a value.
+Bindings are immutable and can only be changed after they go out of scope.
-The bind has following syntax.
+Binds has the following syntax.

 ```
 <values>